csc301-winter-2020/team-project-15-kingsway_college_school/deliverable-1/planning.md

 6) As a teacher I want to make sure that the learning in the platform is kept on track.
 If I see a non-productive posts on the app, I want to delete it to keep the discussion relevant.

 7) As a teacher I want to be able to see the posts that students are making to ensure that the content is appropriate for a school setting and meets our expectations.

+8) As a teacher, I want to use some of my student’s posts as springboards for class discussions.

 # Process Details